ASYNC-Security/async-security.github.io/bsidesamman-2025-writeup.md

 ### Shadow Credentials Attack

-Its not out of the norm for targetedkerberoasting not work too, since some users might have very strong & complex passwords.
-Hence we will move towards shadow credentials incase the password doesn't crack
+ it's not out of the norm for targeted kerberoasting not work too, since some users might have very strong and complex passwords.
+Hence we will move towards shadow credentials  in case the password doesn't crack

-Active Directory user and computer objects include an `msDS-KeyCredentialLink` attribute where public keys can be stored, when enabling PKINIT pre-authentication the KDC validates that a user possesses the corresponding private key before issuing a TGT.
-If an attacker gains permissions to modify another object’s `msDS-KeyCredentialLink`—for example, via group membership or elevated ACEs—they can inject their own public key and thereafter authenticate as that account, granting them persistent, stealthy access to the target.
+Active Directory user and computer objects contain a `msDS-KeyCredentialLink` attribute where public keys can be stored.
+This becomes relevant when PKINIT pre-authentication is enabled, because the Key Distribution Center (KDC) checks that a user actually has the private key that matches the stored public key before issuing a Ticket Granting Ticket (TGT) from which we extract the NT Hash.
+Since we have write permissions to modify Mustafa's `msDS-KeyCredentialLink` we can inject our own public key and thereafter authenticate as him, granting us persistent access.

 ```
 kali@kali ~> certipy shadow auto -u abdullah.azooz@albalad.bsides.rv -p 'PetraEnjoyer1950' -account mustafa.yaseenCertipy v4.8.2 - by Oliver Lyak (ly4k)

 [*] Targeting user 'mustafa.yaseen'
 [*] Generating certificate
 [*] Certificate generated